celery/celery/docs/userguide/workers.rst

     The time limit is set in two values, `soft` and `hard`.
-    The soft time limit allows the task to catch an exception to clean up before it is killed: the hard timeout is not catchable and force terminates the task.
+    The soft time limit allows the task to catch an exception to clean up before it is killed: the hard timeout is not catch-able and force terminates the task.

 A single task can potentially run forever, if you have lots of tasks